A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Module 3: TNC customer mode choice

 \subsection{Mode choice}

-The travel disutility of being e-solo drivers for OD pair $w=(\bar{w},\underline{w})\in {\cal W}$ is the sum of e-solo fare (sum of a fixed fare, a distance-based, and a time-based pricing), nodal cost (including waiting cost and matching friction), edge cost (i.e., supply-demand surplus cost), and OD cost (including in-vehicle travel cost): The travel disutility of being e-pooling passengers for OD pair $w$ is the sum of e-pooling fare (sum of a fixed cost, a distance-based, and a time-based cost), nodal cost (including waiting cost and matching friction), edge cost (i.e., supply-demand surplus cost), and OD cost (including en-route travel cost and inconvenience cost arising from sharing rides with others in an enclosed space): At an origin node $\forall \bar{w}\in {\cal N}^{+}(m)$, travelers who are desirable for e-hailing choose either taking e-hailing alone or pooling with another passenger.
+The travel disutility of being e-solo passengers for OD pair $w=(\bar{w},\underline{w})\in {\cal W}$ is the sum of e-solo fare (sum of a fixed fare, a distance-based, and a time-based pricing), nodal cost (including waiting cost and matching friction), edge cost (i.e., supply-demand surplus cost), and OD cost (including in-vehicle travel cost):

+The travel disutility of being e-pooling passengers for OD pair $w$ is the sum of e-pooling fare (sum of a fixed cost, a distance-based, and a time-based cost), nodal cost (including waiting cost and matching friction), edge cost (i.e., supply-demand surplus cost), and OD cost (including en-route travel cost and inconvenience cost arising from sharing rides with others in an enclosed space):

+At an origin node $\forall \bar{w}\in {\cal N}^{+}(m)$, travelers who are desirable for e-hailing choose either taking e-hailing alone or pooling with another passenger.